 Good communication between school and parents is essential and we encourage parents to contact us if they have any queries or concerns.
-All school communication is via Parentpay, so it is important you sign up to receive our emails.
+All school communication is via My Child At School (MCAS) or Parentpay, so it is important you sign up to receive our emails.
 Our website provides a wealth of information: www.jmhs.hereford.sch.uk and frequent editions of our magazine 'Update' are published as well as Headteacher's Newsletters.
 Our Student Support Assistants are always willing to help you and their details are:

-Ms V Chadney Val.Chadney@jmhs.hereford.sch.uk Stude Mrs S McCarthy Sally.McCarthy@jmhs.hereford.sch.uk Stude Mrs A Griffith Angela.Griffith@jmhs.hereford.sch.uk Stude
+Ms V ChadneyVal.Chadney@jmhs.hereford.sch.ukStudent Support (Behaviour)Mrs S McCarthySally.McCarthy@jmhs.hereford.sch.ukStudent Support (Attendance)